Click here to read our latest publication "Abortion in Brazil: Race, the Right, and the Revival of Colonialism" by Theodore Hunt

 Authors

 This journal would not be possible without its contributors.
 Our authors come from diverse backgrounds, bringing fresh perspectives on criminology, law, AI, cybersecurity, and international relations.
-Each profile showcases their expertise, research interests, and contributions to the International Journal for Crime, Law and AI.
+Each profile showcases their expertise, research interests, and contributions to the International Platform for Crime, Law and AI.

 .jpg)